 A group of American CEOs known as The Business Roundtable had decided that Shareholder Primacy is dead.
 Or dead-ish.

-Through repetition, the belief has developed a weight of truth — and even the law.
+Through repetition, belief in Shareholder Primacy has developed a weight of truth — and even the law.

 The labor markets we’re all navigating are one result of corporate behavior based on shareholder primacy.
 I’d also draw a direct line to the devastating effects of the financial crisis.